- Exercise a high degree of caution in the Philippines overall. Seek specific advice for the locations you intend to visit.

 - There is a high threat of terrorist attack in the Philippines, including Manila.
 Be alert to possible threats around locations that have a low level of protective security and places that could be terrorist targets.
-Possible targets for terrorist attacks include commercial and public places frequented by foreigners.
-Exercise heightened caution at this time.
+Possible targets include commercial and public places frequented by foreigners, and places of worship.
+See Safety and security

 - There is a very high threat of kidnapping in the southern Philippines, especially along the Zamboanga peninsula and in the Sulu Archipelago.
 Tourists in southern Palawan, southern Negros or Siquijor could also be targeted.
-In July 2017, the US warned terrorists planned to conduct kidnappings in Palawan, Cebu, and Bohol provinces.
 See

 - Police and other authorities have released strong statements regarding the trafficking and use of drugs in the Philippines.
 See